Tiémoko Konaté

-Tiémoko Konaté (born 3 March 1990) is an Ivorian professional footballer who plays for Danish 1st Division club Vendsyssel FF as a winger.
+Tiémoko Konaté (born 3 March 1990) is an Ivorian professional footballer who plays as a winger.

 Konaté started out his career in his native Ivory Coast before a prolific period at Czech club Sparta Prague where he would play for six years, winning the Czech First League championship and the Czech Cup in 2014.

 A dynamic winger, he is known for his agility and strong technique.

 Career

 Early career

 A winger, Konaté began his career in his native Ivory Coast at EFYM in Abidjan.
 During the 2011 season, the club advanced from the Ivorian second tier to the MTN Ligue 1 with Konaté being voted the Ligue 2 Player of the Year for his performances during the season.
 After the season ended, he joined Africa Sports who had won the championship the year before.
 In February 2012, he made his first appearance in the preliminary round of the CAF Champions League, as well as in the Coupe Houphouët-Boigny, the Ivorian Super Cup.
 The latter was a matchup against ASEC Mimosas, which Africa Sports lost 1–2.